 - Mix the sugar and cinnamon for rolling in a small bowl and set aside until the end.

 - Make sure your coconut butter (or coconut oil) is soft.
-Not liquid, but easily scoop-able and not dry.
+Not liquid, but easily scoop-able and not hard.
+If it is liquid pop it in the fridge for a while so it solidifies a bit.

 - Put the coconut butter (or oil - NOT both) in a mixing bowl.
-Add the sugar, maple syrup, aquafaba and vanilla and whisk until well combined and smooth.
+Add the aquafaba, maple syrup, sugar and vanilla and whisk until well combined and smooth.

 - Add the flour, cream of tartar, baking soda, cinnamon and salt and mix with a spoon until well combined.
 Try not to over mix.
 Stop as soon as you have a dough.